Been thinking about transitioning to a paperless accounting firm? We've compiled everything you need to know to get started.

 When you take your firm paperless, workflow and collaboration between team members becomes more simple.
 You can share documents and spreadsheets and work on them together simultaneously—all of your information is right at your fingertips no matter where you are.
 Access client data in the office or at home, on your computer or your mobile device.
 You don’t have to have physical documents in front of you to progress a client’s case.
 When you’re able to work more efficiently, clients will notice the difference in the quality of speed of service you can provide.

 Once you’ve decided that you want your accounting firm to move in a paperless direction, these are the steps for going paperless.

 1- Invest in software

-There are many choices on the market for software, storage platforms, mobile apps, and more that help facilitate a paperless practice.
+There are many choices on the market for cloud-based accounting software, storage platforms, mobile apps, and more that help facilitate a paperless practice.
 Most of them utilize e-signature tools, which have been legally binding in the United States since 2000.
 However, note that many IRS forms still do not allow e-signatures, so it’s important to know when a more traditional method is required.

 2 - Scan in essential documents

 To eliminate the bulk of your paper waste, you must turn all of your documents to digital form.
 This will be time-consuming up front.
 You’ll need to invest in a scanner that meets your needs.

 Once your documents are scanned and stored digitally, you’ll need to eliminate the old documents.
 Shredding is the safest and most secure way to destroy documents you no longer need but that contain sensitive and private information.
 For extremely large shredding jobs, you can hire a professional service that will do regular pickups and take care of all the shredding.